Bendat/autometa/documentation/website/docs/getting-started/authoring.md

 ```

 `runner.bindingsTS()` exposes `@Binding`, `@Given`, `@When`, `@Then`, `@Injectable`, `@Inject`, and `@LazyInject`.
 Decorators are great when you want to co-locate helpers, share state through class fields, or lean on the decorator-friendly DI container.

+Decorator steps are collected via metadata, so the main difference is *where registration happens*: you decorate classes/methods, then the runner discovers those bindings when it builds the environment.

 ## Dependency injection: composition root vs decorators